 When I have heard discussion about love and respect it is often applied as gender specific: a woman needs love, a man needs respect.
 But it isn’t that cut and dry.
 Men need to be loved as well, and women need to be respected, too.

 Peter states what should be common sense: husbands, live with your wives in a considerate and respectful manner.
 He then goes on to say that if a husband does not do this, his relationship with God will suffer.

 A historical case can be made that Christianity has, all things considered, been good for women.
 It has not been the mighty agent of gender oppression that it is sometimes made out to be.
 Still, contemporary Christians can hardly feel smug about the track record of our religious tradition.
-We live with the uncomfortable awareness that our faith has not been as affirming as it should have been, or as empowering for women as it certainly needs to be from now on.

 In studying the Old Testament, we uncover the unmistakable narratives of women who took leadership and teaching roles among God’s people.
 Deborah, Miriam, and Huldah stand out as impressive examples of these OT women leaders.
 Similarly in the earliest days of the Christian church, women were teaching and proclaiming Christian doctrine to men.
 Anna, Priscilla, and Mary were listed as outstanding among the apostles (Junia).
 Women even prophesied before the congregation of God’s people (the daughters of Phillip).